 Quality Inspection Checklist: What the Inspector Looks for?

 Your inspection services company can help you come up with this checklist.
 Details vary from product to product.

 For instance, if your shipment contains coffee pots, are the lid closing properly?
 Are the pots free of scratches?
 Are they completely sparkling clean inside?

 Top 3 Critical Checks to Ensure You Meet Amazon Standards

-When it comes to quality and standards, Amazon are extremely strict.
+When it comes to quality and standards, Amazon is extremely strict.
 So, make sure your inspector checks the following:

 1) Labeling: All labels must have a white background, be very clearly readable, bear only accurate details about the product, be easily scannable, and have only one correct unique barcode.

 2) Packaging: Must be suitable and strong enough to avoid item breakage or leakage even during transit, and prevent any dirt from reaching the product inside it.

 3) Quantity per Carton: Outer cartons need not have mixed-up SKUs.
 Also, all cartons need to contain the same quantity of items.

 But is the Inspection of Your Shipment Really All that Important?